 1. Surfers Paradise – Total Score: 85/100

-Surfers Paradise, the iconic heart of the Gold Coast, offers an unbeatable mix of beach, entertainment, and lifestyle, albeit with the bustle of a tourist hotspot.
+Surfers Paradise remains a top suburb on the Gold Coast for 2024, known for its iconic beachfront lifestyle, entertainment, and lifestyle, albeit with the bustle of a tourist hotspot.

 Scoring Criteria:

 Surfers Paradise is a vibrant and dynamic suburb, famous for its stunning beach and lively nightlife.
 It has an abundance of amenities, including world-class shopping and dining options.
-The suburb is well-connected by public transport, making it easy to navigate without a car.
+Surfers Paradise is well-connected by public transport, making it easy to navigate without a car.
 It’s culturally diverse, hosting numerous events and festivals that celebrate this diversity.

 Surfers Paradise is ideal for those who love being at the centre of action and enjoy a cosmopolitan lifestyle.
 It’s less recommended for families seeking a quiet suburb or those sensitive to the hustle and bustle of a tourist destination.